Free · Your key · No middleman

 Already use ChatGPT or Claude?
 You likely have an API key.
 Most summaries cost less than $0.01.

 xTil has no backend, no proxy, and no middleman.
 Page content goes directly from your browser to the LLM provider you choose, using your own API key.
-Settings and summaries are stored locally in your browser.
+Settings and summaries stay in your browser.
 The code is open source — you can verify every line.
+No accounts, no analytics, no tracking, no servers.

 How it compares